liquity/bold/README.md

 - **Individual overcollateralization**.
 Each Trove is individually overcollateralized and liquidated below the branch-specific MCR.

-- **Aggregate (branch level ) overcollateralization.** Each branch is overcollateralized , measured by the respective TCR.
+- **Aggregate (branch level) overcollateralization.** Each branch is overcollateralized, measured by the respective TCR.

 ## Liquity v2 Overview